DeepraMazumder/Hotel-Reviews-Sentiment-Analysis/README.md

 - `.gitignore`: Files and folders to be ignored by Git.
 - `requirements.txt`: Python packages required to run the project.
+- `.streamlit/`: Streamlit configuration files for deploying the web app.
+- `streamlit_app.py`: The main Streamlit application file that launches the web interface for the project, allowing users to interact with the sentiment analysis model and visualize the results.
 - `setup.py`: Setup script for easy installation of the project.

 ## 🛠️ Getting Started